Electrogravitational

 since both quantities have limiting character and are associated with the

-of inertia in the graviton fluxes, but also acquires quite definite
+of inertia in graviton fluxes, but also acquires quite definite distribution of

-distribution of pressure and temperature in the matter, reaching a maximum at
+pressure and temperature in matter, reaching a maximum at the center.
+Solving

-allows us to calculate the dependence of the Lorentz factor of the particles’
+the equations of acceleration field allows us to calculate dependence of Lorentz factor of the particles’

-motion inside the star as a function of the current radius.
+motion inside the star as a function of current radius.
 [16] The

 star cannot cool down below the limit, which is set by the graviton fluxes for